-Winter has hit much of the U.S. hard this year, but with adequate moisture this fall and winter, it won’t be long until cattle producers will be thinking about turning their cattle out on nice green pastures.
-Spring grazing might seem far away as you’re breaking ice and trying to keep ears from freezing, but it will be here before you know it.
-Before you turn out those pairs to green grass, consider a hidden concern of grazing.
+Spring has arrived and soon cattle producers will be thinking about turning their cattle out on nice green pastures.
+Spring grazing is always an exciting time, but before you turn out those pairs to green grass, consider a hidden concern of grazing.

 Grass tetany can be a challenge for producers during spring and early summer grazing when there is an excess of potassium in their forage.
-Fortunately, with proper management and care grass tetany can be prevented, according to Kevin Glaubius, Director of Nutrition at BioZyme® Inc.
+Fortunately, with proper management and care grass tetany can be prevented, according to Kevin Glaubius, Nebraska Area Sales Manager at BioZyme® Inc.

 Grass tetany is also called grass staggers because when cattle become susceptible, they start to stagger around and will go down on their side.
 One of the first symptoms is general lack of coordination.

 “Most producers think of tetany as a magnesium deficiency because feed companies use magnesium to prevent occurrence, but really it is excessive intake of potassium.
 Potassium and magnesium compete for the same absorption pathway,” Glaubius said.
 “Think of the absorption pathway like a funnel where three potassium marbles are trying to get through the funnel the same time as one magnesium marble.
 Since the percentage of potassium marbles is greater, that nutrient is more likely to go down the funnel and get absorbed before the magnesium does.”